-ADHD and Procrastination: Why Do ADHD Adults Procrastinate?
+ADHD and Procrastination: Why Do Adults With ADHD Procrastinate?

 Of course, none of this was actually true.

 I was diagnosed with ADHD six months ago.
-My ADHD medication does help me to focus now, but I have had 43 years before diagnosis to battle against both ADHD and procrastination.
-Lots of bad habits I need to break.
-Some very low self-esteem to try to get over.
-A history of failure to battle against and a great deal of fear to face.
+My ADHD medication does help me to focus now, but I have had 43 years before a diagnosis to battle against both ADHD and procrastination.
+I dealt with lots of bad habits I needed to break, including some very low self-esteem moments to try to get over.

-You know you need to get on and focus, you have got everything ready, and then you are about to start and “Oh, I will just check my emails...”
-Forty minutes later, I'm hunting on eBay for something I have just realized I really, really need!
+You know you need to get on and focus, you have got everything ready, and then you are about to start and, “Oh, I will just check my emails...”
+40 minutes later, I'm hunting on eBay for something I have just realized I really need!

 Every time I sit down to tackle anything, I am completely committed to actually seeing it through.
 I do try, it is not an intentional way I go, I just find I am so easily distracted.